ClockworksIO/clockworksio.github.io/_drafts/kplex.md

 In the following we look at partitioning — arguably the highest impact decision in any Kafka setup — from two different perspectives: the physical (concerned with scalability) and the logical (concerned with correctness).
-We notice that an optimal, correctness-preserving partitioning strategy *depends on what consumers will do* with the data, thus impeding later use cases.
+The optimal, correctness-preserving partitioning strategy *depends on what consumers will do* with the data, thus impeding later use cases.
 We introduce [kplex](https://www.clockworks.io/kplex/), a tool for repartitioning Kafka topics consistently and on-the-fly, allowing you to unlock consumer concurrency and perform correct stateful processing across